hectormiranda8/stock_bot/ReadME.md

 * src folder
-    * For now it only contains the main.py which has all the source code for the bot to run.
+    * For now it only contains the main.py which has all the source code for the bot to run. "_Why are the newegg links being opened on firefox and the bestbuy ones on chrome?_" Because firefox is being a little baby with bestbuy, it gives login problems sometimes so might as well directly launch it on a browser it works on.

-* urls
+* urls folder
     * As you can guess.. this is the url folder and the corresponding text files for the items in each website.
 Notice that there are two different ones for newegg, that's because the tracking method for